29 November, 2019

 If you have never visited Barcelona before, you don’t know what you are missing.
 The city will have you hypnotized by its architecture, sandy beaches, traditional food, restaurant scene, and bars.
 You won’t be able to resist the specific charm of Barcelona.

-You will not be able to resist La Boqueria – famous market in Barcelona
+You will not be able to resist La Boqueria – the famous market in Barcelona!

 Apartment hunting in Barcelona